Human Study—Exposure and Abstinence among Male Cannabis Users & Impacts for Their Children

 - Half of the cohort will include a father who used cannabis within 3 weeks of conception, and half will not.
 Sperm and urine samples will be collected.

-- We will collect umbilical cord blood at time of birth.
+- We will collect saliva samples at time of birth.

 - We will assess the cognitive and developmental profile of the children that are born.

 - Component 3 researchers will replicate the findings from the main study by assessing sperm epigenetic alterations among these fathers.
-The cord blood will be used to assess whether specific alterations are transmitted from father to child.
+The saliva will be used to assess whether specific alterations are transmitted from father to child.

 - Cannabis use by men will result in epigenetic alterations in sperm.
 Greater levels of exposure will result in more or enhanced alterations